Chinese Skymoons' investment in Edinburgh is a game changer

 Skymoons has brought on Michael Boniface, who formerly worked for Reloaded Productions, as the director of Skymoons Edinburgh.
 Michael has drawn on his extensive experience in the Scottish games sector to help identify the talent needed to support the new studio, which will employ 21 games developers initially.

 Michael said: “Skymoons' new studio in Scotland is a game changer, and an exciting opportunity for those who make up the strong resource of locally-based talent.
-I am very pleased to represent Skymoons in this venture and will recruit new staff shortly, aiming to fill all 21 jobs by the end of June.
+I am very pleased to represent Skymoons in this venture.
 We are delighted to work so closely with Scottish Development International to bring this plan to fruition and are confident that it will have great success.”

 We provided Skymoons with support to help it select Edinburgh as the base for its new studio, allowing it to tap into Scotland's dynamic games industry.